-The Leading Laser Dentistry Treatment for Gum Disease in Brisbane
+The Leading Laser Dentistry In Brisbane Treatment For Gum Disease In Brisbane

 Proactive Perio now offers a minimally invasive way to treat gum disease using LANAP®.
-Dr Christopher Barker is one of only a few periodontists in Australia qualified to provide this revolutionary gum disease treatment, and he treats from both the Brisbane and Sunshine Coast clinics.
+Dr Christopher Barker is one of only a few periodontists in Australia qualified to provide this revolutionary gum disease treatment using laser dentistry in Brisbane and the Sunshine Coast clinics.

 LANAP® is a laser-based treatment for gum disease.
 Unlike traditional periodontal surgery, there is no cutting and suturing involved.
 As a result, patients typically report less pain and discomfort both during and after the procedure.
 There is also a reduced risk of post-operative sensitivity and gum recession.
 In many cases, patients can return to work the next day with minimal disruption to their daily routine.